 6. Plate the vermicelli on a shallow platter.
 Garnish to taste with cinnamon powder.

-Aletria is a typical Christmas dessert that is straightforward and easy to make.
+Aletria is a typical Christmas dessert that is straightforward to make.
 And it tastes even better because it’s grandma’s recipe.